emdgroup/foundry-dev-tools/docs/dev/contribute.md

 ## Pre-Commit hooks & formatting

 To format the code and make it ready for a commit we use pre-commit.
-Currently, we run [black], [ruff] and force the line endings to linux/mac ones.
+Currently, we run [ruff] and force the line endings to linux/mac ones.
 After a commit gets pushed it will automatically check if it is correctly formatted.
 If not, the checks will fail, and we will not be able to merge your changes.